holepunchto/pear-electron/README.md

 **Options**

-* `steal` Default: `true` - brings the window to the foreground and attempts to take focus, even if another application is currently active, hidden or minimized.
+* `steal` Default: `true` - brings the window to the foreground and attempts to take focus, even if another application is currently active, or the window is hidden or minimized.

 ### `const success = await win.blur()`